sergey-lysenko/opentopomap/README.md

 - jpeg compression of rasters was removed.
 Is was causing holes in dark sections of hillshades
 - hillshades scaling for zoom8 and more set to bicubic instead of bilinear, which was causing visible square artifacts in darker shades
-- generation of 60m and 30m data was added as well as correspondent hillshade styles, but those were commented as of now, because of low quality of rasters.
+- generation of 60m and 30m data was added as well as correspondent hillshade styles, but those aren't used as of now, because of low quality of rasters.
 Way to produce more valid high resolition hillshades is under inverstigation.

 ### Contours